nrwl/nx/docs/shared/workspace/buildable-and-publishable-libraries.md

 To publish the library (for example to npm) you can run the CLI command: `npm publish` from the artifact located in the `dist` directory.
 Setting up some automated script in Nx’s `tools` folder may also come in handy.

-For more details on the mechanics, remember that Nx is an open source project, so you can see the actual impact of the schematic by looking at the source code (the best starting point is probably `packages/<framework>/src/generators/library/library.ts`).
+For more details on the mechanics, remember that Nx is an open source project, so you can see the actual impact of the generator by looking at the source code (the best starting point is probably `packages/<framework>/src/generators/library/library.ts`).

 ## Buildable libraries